 There are several good haul-out facilities that are set-up as far as possible to withstand a hurricane's onslaught.
-The two we've used are Jolly Harbour Marina in Antigua and Spice Island Marine in Grenada.
+The ones we've used include Powerboats in Trinidad, Jolly Harbour Marina in Antigua and Spice Island Marine in Grenada.

 I have a love/hate relationship with my computer.
 Love it because, together with an internet connection, it's such a valuable asset.

 Hate it because of the hours I spend banging away at it, which is exactly what living on a boat is not really about.

 But there's no doubt that it can contribute generously to the cruising budget.
 For example you could:~

 If you have a story to tell (and you will have if you're enjoying life aboard a boat) and can string a few words together, then you may be able to persuade a magazine to buy it from you.
 Don't be dissuaded if your article is rejected, just keep trying.

 Here's a few to try:~

 Most if not all of these publish their magazines in both printed and on-line forms.
 Click on the links to find their 'Contact Us' form - it's usually at the top or bottom of the page - and go from there.

 Remember that these magazines will always be on the lookout for good quality and original digital photographs - particularly cover pics - and will be willing to pay for them.

 One way of being sure that your article will be published online is have a website of your own and upload it to that.